 - 1. The co-op will take steps to terminate the members/residents who do not abide by this arrears policy - 2.
 Members/residents will be charged a \$25.00 penalty for housing charge payments received after midnight of the first day of the month - 3.
 All housing charge cheques returned by the bank will be charged an NSF fee, matching the fee charged by the processing bank - 4.
-The BoD may permit repayment arrangements, after being discussed with the property management company by the member, under extraordinary circumstances (such as job loss or medical emergencies), on a case by case basis - 5.
+The BoD may permit repayment arrangements, after being discussed with the property management company by the member/resident, under extraordinary circumstances (such as job loss or medical emergencies), on a case-by-case basis - a.
+The property management company shall not approve any payment arrangements without BoD approval - b. application for payment arrangements exceeding 12 months must be accompanied by financial information and documentation to justify the request for the extended payment plan - c.
+The BoD reserves the right to propose changes to the application with the member/resident, and will not be approved until the BoD and the member are in agreement - d.
+The Bod has the right to decline payment arrangement applications, but the member/resident is entitled to be informed of the reason - 5.
 Arrears will only be tolerated once per calendar year - 6.
 Housing charge payments will be due by money order if members/residents incur more than one arrears per calendar year - 7.
 Any members/residents who, by the 10th of the month, have not paid their full arrears balance or have not been approved for a repayment agreement, will be reported to the BoD, who shall begin proceeding to terminate their membership/tenancy - 8.
 If members are served an ASA (termination proceedings) the members/residents will be charged back the service fees incurred for the process